zainabaon/decodelabs-ai-internship/README.md

 Nova: Hello!
 Type 'help' for options or 'bye' to exit.
 You: hi
 Nova: Hi there!
 How can I help?
-You: my name is Aisha
+You: my name is Zainab
-Nova: Nice to meet you, Aisha!
+Nova: Nice to meet you, Zainab!
 You: bye
 Nova: Goodbye!
 Thanks for chatting with me.
 ```